junxit/us-congress-bills-115/metadata.md

 - 2018-06-07 — Introduced in House
 - 2018-06-07 — Introduced in House
 - 2018-06-07 — Referred to the House Committee on Natural Resources.
+- 2018-06-12 — Referred to the Subcommittee on Water, Power and Oceans.
+- 2018-07-11 — Subcommittee Hearings Held.
+- 2018-07-18 — Committee Consideration and Mark-up Session Held.
+- 2018-07-18 — Ordered to be Reported (Amended) by Voice Vote.
+- 2018-07-18 — Subcommittee on Water, Power and Oceans Discharged.
+- 2018-08-14 — Placed on the Union Calendar, Calendar No. 697.
+- 2018-08-14 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+115-901.
+- 2018-08-14 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+115-901.